 Exactly.

-All right, Charlie, my friend, thank you very much.
+All right, Charlie, my friend.

-And we will be right back to the Sean Hannity show after this break.
+And we will be right back to the Sean Hannity Show after this break.

 Exposing the Pelosi Party's chaos and corruption all day, every day.